Sponsor a child today

 Life on the landfill

 At 11 years old, Sophy lived and worked on the Steung Meanchey garbage dump.
-Sophy grew up here, raising her siblings, scavenging for food, and supporting her ailing mother.
+Sophy grew up here, raising her siblings, scavenging for food, and helping to support her family.

 Read Sophy's Remarkable StoryAlthough officially closed in 2009, the surrounding areas of the Steung Meanchey garbage dump remains an entry-point into Phnom Penh for destitute children and families with no option but to scavenge or beg.